bentsherman/nf-boost/README.md

 *NOTE: currently only supports one input and one output channel*

 Available options:

+- `emits`: List of output channel names when using `thenMany`.
+Whereas `then` emits a single channel, `thenMany` emits a multi-channel output (similar to processes and workflows) where each output can be accessed by name.

+- `onNext`: Closure that is invoked when an item is emitted.
+Equivalent to providing a closure as the first argument.

+- `onComplete`: Closure that is invoked after the last item is emitted by the channel.

+- `onError`: Closure that is invoked when an exception is raised while handling an `onNext` event.
+It will not make further calls to `onNext` or `onComplete`.
+The `onError` method takes as its parameter the `Throwable` that caused the error.
+By default, the error is logged and the workflow is terminated.

 - `singleton`: Whether the output channel should be a value (i.e. *singleton*) channel.
 By default, it is determined by the source channel, i.e. if the source is a value channel then the output will also be a value channel and vice versa.